What Is A Cup And Handle Pattern?

 The 6 characteristics of a proper cup and handle formation:

-- volume dry-up around the bottom larger (above average)
+- Volume dry-up around the bottom

-- blue weekly or daily volume clues at right side
+- Blue weekly or daily volume clues at right side

 - Biggest weekly bar should be blue, not red!

-- Handle is going sideways
+- Handle is going sideways flashing tight weekly closes

 - Right side is formed more rapidly then left side